jnktsj/DNApi/README.md

 a 3′adapter sequence is specified with `-3`, the program only executes quality control using a given genome mapping command. `dnapi` also maps reads without adapter removal to investigate whether the reads are already processed or mappable to the genome.

 When `dnapi` judges the input FASTQ is not processed, the program outputs cleansed reads (i.e., reads trimmed 3′ adapters) in FASTA format.
+The reads in the output FASTA are non-redundant, and the read counts are written in FASTA headers.

 `dnapi` judges the input FASTQ quality is poor when the mapping rate is below 20%.